 - Backup command and File should be in below format:

 PostgreSQL_T<YYYYMMDD>.zip where YYYY denotes Year, MM denotes month, DD denotes date.
 For example PostgreSQL_T20190314.zip.

-The above zip file should contain a Database Full Backup from the Source created in tar format.
-The below flags can be used with pg_basebackup for taking Source Database backup:
+The above zip file should contain Database Full Backup from the Source created in tar format.
+Below flags with pg_basebackup is to be used for taking Source Database backup: